christianombosso/christianombosso/README.md

 ## Hello!
 I'm Christiano, welcome to my GitHub! 👋

-I am an enthusiastic Computer Science student in my first year at Universidade Estadual do Paraná (UNESPAR).
+I am an enthusiastic Computer Science student in my second year at Universidade Estadual do Paraná (UNESPAR).
 I am deeply driven by a fascination with technology, which pushes me to seek out fresh perspectives and expand my skill set.

 ## 🙋🏻‍♂️ Get to know me better!

-- 🎓 **Current Education:** 1st year Computer Science student at UNESPAR
+- 🎓 **Current Education:** 2nd year Computer Science student at UNESPAR
 - 🤖 **Passionate About:** Technology, programming, gaming, books, music, and movies
 - 📚 **Currently Learning:** Improving my skills in C and doing basic research on other languages, such as Python, HTML, and Java.